Camera hit the Cube on the Bristol leg of their 2017 tour, promoting their album, Phantom of Liberty.

 We do not want to do a cash in nostalgia night.
 This is a cash out night.

 We want to explore ourselves, our new boundaries.
-We intend to use the medium of the emerging interest in a bourgeoning 21st century counter culture that seems to be feeding on the reappropriated concepts around the gang who stormed into TOTP in 1988 and out of The Brits in 1992.
-Plus what happened before and afterwards, jamming good with the history of pop and that Major Body of Work in the aftermath.
-The later perhaps the least explored and understood, despite all the retellings and long shadows of what surrounded it.
+We intend to use the medium of the emerging interest in a bourgeoning 21st century counter culture feeding on the reappropriated concepts around the gang who stormed into TOTP in 1988 and out of The Brits in 1992.
+Plus what happened before and afterwards, jamming good with the history of pop and that unexhibitable Major Body of Work in the aftermath.
+The later perhaps the least explored and understood, despite all the retellings and long shadows of where it led.

 We knock up some graphics as we explore.
 People see them.
 People want tickets.
 Our £5 idea is challenged.
 We want to enrich the experience of everyone who wants to pass through our doors.
 People want to travel, people want advance tickets.
 Some are men for whom 23 years or more have passed since they were 17.
 They have families.
 They require planning.